brookcs3/pleco-xa/README.md

   transitions as you scroll.
 Place `loop1.mp3` and `loop2.mp3` in the `examples` directory to try it locally.

+## Deploying with Stripe Checkout

+Example serverless functions for integrating Pleco Xa with Stripe Checkout are provided in [deploying/railway-api](deploying/railway-api/).
+This example uses [Railway](https://railway.app/) to deploy two endpoints:
+- `createSession.js` – creates a Checkout session
+- `success.js` – verifies the payment and returns a signed token

+### Setup
+1. Install the Railway CLI and run `railway init` inside the `deploying/railway-api` folder.
+2. Configure these environment variables:
+   - `STRIPE_SECRET` – your Stripe secret key
+   - `PREMIUM_PRICE_ID` – the Stripe price ID
+   - `PREMIUM_TOKEN_SECRET` – secret used to sign tokens
+   - `BASE_URL` – public URL of your site

+Deploy with `railway up` and integrate the token with `paywall.js`.
+See [deploying/README.md](deploying/README.md) for more details.

 ## Browser Compatibility

 Pleco Xa works in all modern browsers that support: